MosesOpiyo/neighbourhood_watch/readme.md

 * Install django into your local machine
 * Then get the requirements.txt
 * Run the installation command
-* run your local server
+* Run your local server

 ## Dependacies